-The first priest appointed by Bishop McQuaid to serve St. Catherine’s was Father William Darcy who arrived in Addison in the year 1897.
+The first priest appointed by Bishop McQuaid to serve St. Catherine’s was Father William Darcy, who arrived in Addison in 1897.
 One of his first task was to prepare a confirmation class.
 Bishop McQuaid arrived in Addison that first year to meet the people of one of his new parishes and to confirm a class of 47 boys and girls.
-He was to return again in 1901 and again for the last time in 1805.
-By the time of his last visit, his health was fast failing and so that same year Father Thomas Hickey was made a bishop with the title coadjutor and with the right of succession.
-The new pastor was to bring about two major changes in the parish, the first of which was the cemetery.
+He was to return again in 1901 and again for the last time in 1905.
+By the time of his last visit, his health was fast failing, and so that same year Father Thomas Hickey became a bishop with the title co-adjutor and with the right of succession.
+The new pastor was to bring about two major changes in the parish; the first of which was the cemetery.

 THE INTERIOR OF THE CHURCH

-After twelve years of service Bishop Hickey moved Father Darcy to Avon, N. V. and from there to Cananduigua where he remained until his death.
+After twelve years of service Bishop Hickey moved Father Darcy to Avon, NY, and from there to Canandaigua where he remained until his death.

 FATHER PATRICK SULLIVAN